Tazmainiandevil/TableStorage.Abstractions/README.md

 # TableStorage.Abstractions
-Repository wrapper for Azure Table Storage in C# .NET 4.6
+Repository wrapper for Azure Table Storage in C# .NET 4.5.2, .NET 4.6

 <image src="https://ci.appveyor.com/api/projects/status/github/Tazmainiandevil/TableStorage.Abstractions?branch=master&svg=true">
 <a href="https://badge.fury.io/nu/TableStorage.Abstractions"><img src="https://badge.fury.io/nu/TableStorage.Abstractions.svg" alt="NuGet version" height="18"></a>

 Starting work with Azure Table Storage has been interesting and very different from working with SQL Server which I have done for many years.
 After reading a number of articles about it and using it I realised a generic wrapper would be useful to create and so this is that creation.

-Based on multiple articles from Microsoft and others https://blogs.msdn.microsoft.com/windowsazurestorage/2010/06/25/nagles-algorithm-is-not-friendly-towards-small-requests/
+Based on multiple articles from Microsoft and others to try and get a performant wrapper and aid unit testing of code using Azure Table Storage.

+https://blogs.msdn.microsoft.com/windowsazurestorage/2010/06/25/nagles-algorithm-is-not-friendly-towards-small-requests/

 https://azure.microsoft.com/en-gb/blog/managing-concurrency-in-microsoft-azure-storage-2/